Ahmet-Acik/jdbc_mysql_test/VSCODE-SETUP.md

 # VS Code Java 21 Setup Complete! 🎉

-## How to Run Your Application in VS Code
+## How to Run Application in VS Code

 ### 🚀 **Method 1: Using the Run Button (Recommended)**